The committee controls and manages the affairs of the society, and consists of the office-bearers and 3 – 5 ordinary committee members.

 To be elected to a position of ordinary member on the committee, individuals must hold provisional, regular, or life membership.
 To be elected to an office-bearer position on the committee, individuals must hold regular or life membership.

-The current committee of the ASFDE Inc. was elected at the annual general meeting held in Melbourne on the 25th of May 2017.
+The current committee of the ASFDE Inc. was elected at the annual general meeting held virtually on the 10th of May 2022.

 The annual general meeting (AGM) of the society is held around May of each year and coincides with a scientific meeting and/or workshop opportunity.
 Notice of each AGM will be sent to current members directly, in accordance with the constitution, and will be posted to the password protected Members’ Area.